 Wyoming of GRF | 120-154 | 85 | 41 | 16 |

-This is significant because the GRF occurs very soon after a major extinction event (either the Flood from a biblical perspective, or the end-Cretaceous extinction event that wiped out the dinosaurs from a secular perspective).
-Evolutionists would expect diversity to have occurred first, only followed by disparity as species evolved with the passage of time.
-Whereas creationists would expect to see disparity in the earliest post-Flood deposits because each of the created kinds represented in the GRF did not have to evolve from a common ancestor, but rather are only a handful of generations removed from the created kinds that walked off Noah’s Ark after the Flood.
+This is significant because the GRF occurs very soon after a major extinction event.
+(This is accurate whether one thinks biblical perspective’s Flood, or the secular perspective’s end-Cretaceous extinction event.)
+Evolutionists would expect diversity to occur first, only followed by disparity as species evolved with the passage of time.
+Creationists, on the other hand, would expect to see disparity in the earliest post-Flood deposits.
+In their view, each of the created kinds represented in the GRF did not have to evolve from a common ancestor.
+Rather, they are only a handful of generations removed from the created kinds that walked off Noah’s Ark after the Flood.
 Not enough time had passed for much within-kind diversification.

-With a robust population just a few years after the Flood, these pocket-sized varieties of mammal kinds could have colonized much of the world within just a century or so, possibly utilizing land bridges and rafts of vegetation that floated along by ocean currents.
+With a robust population just a few years after the Flood, these pocket-sized varieties of mammal kinds could have colonized much of the world within just a century or so.
+They might have utilized land bridges and rafts of vegetation that floated along by ocean currents.

 To read the full article, click here.